 Telecommuting during COVID-19: How does it shape the future workplace and workforce?

-Principal Investigator(s):Xinyi Qian, Associate Extension Professor, UM Extension
+Principal Investigator(s):Xinyi Qian, Director and state specialist, UM Extension

 - Neil Linscheid, Associate Professor, UM Extension